 The importance of these technical things is paramount.
 But, there is more about being successful and to be honest, I think that without some values and personality characteristics, everything is in vain and you are doomed to failure.

 I managed to overcome all the obstacles and build a great lifestyle that enhanced my progress.
 It changed my entire character and mentality; hence it is time to talk about them so you can be successful too.

 It is unbelievable how right he is.
 During my journey, I had so many struggles that I can’t even count.
 Let me breakdown the iceberg!

 I lived my life doing a variety of things.
 I tried different sports such as football, athletics, and swimming.
 I even became a professional swimmer during my childhood.

 Then, time passed and I needed to work to make a living.
 No matter what I did, everything brought me to where I am today.
 This website is my job, and if there is something I have learned throughout the past decade, it is that nothing can ever be achieved without struggle and hard work.

 Doubt and fear of failure had always been two of the factors that influenced me, but without passion and dedication, I wouldn’t have found the courage to pursue my dreams.
 It is the same with calisthenics.
 In Romania, few people are doing bodyweight training because here everybody else is convinced that you can’t achieve a strong and muscular body without lifting weights.

 That fear of not getting the desired results makes them try different approaches.
-I was told a lot in the beginning to not waste my time playing on a bar because I was never going to get anywhere.
+I was told a lot, in the beginning, to not waste my time playing in a bar because I was never going to get anywhere.
 I chose to ignore that hateful and cowardly advise and follow my own beliefs even if doubt was always present.